 The art is brilliant throughout, as expected when it’s Matt Wagner.
 Wagner throughout the book has perfectly captured the Max Fleischer-esque style that is present in both Batman and Superman’s animated adventures.
-The book has a real darkness to it.
-Characters are often surrounded in shadow and there is very few primary colours used, and the tone is very bleek and dark as opposed to the last book, Robin Year One.
+The work has a real darkness to it.
+Characters are often surrounded in shadow and there is very few primary colours used, the tone is very bleak and dark as opposed to the last book, Batgirl: Year One.
 As always it’s nice to get dynamism in the run and for us to feel like the story could really take a dark turn.

 The panelling is beautiful, there is a race course section where we are given a birds eye view of the track and we follow the characters round as they converse.
 I’ve never actually seen a page used to this effect and it’s a really creative way of signifying several things at once.
 They depict Harvey’s face across two panels, one scarred and one normal, it’s a nice touch that really makes you view the character as almost two completely separate people.
 Wagner really is in his stride here and it’s great that we have such a talented writer and artist at the helm of this book.

 Throughout the story, several people are murdered.
 They are all put down as being diversions by Two Face and it always seems like Bruce is one step behind.
 There’s a couple of side plots that seem unrelated, Bruce wants to buy an island, and Wagner does a great job of tying it altogether whilst dropping clues throughout that will keep readers interested.